geomedialab/atlascine-website/src/en/projects/ville-x.md

 permalink: false
 redirect: 'https://rs-atlascine.concordia.ca/la-ville-extraordinaire'
 img: 'https://storytelling.concordia.ca/wp-content/uploads/2020/10/Cynthia-Hammond-Ville-extraordinaire-resized.jpg' # '/imgs/browse-villex.png'
-description: "What can the memories of older Montrealers teach us about how our city has changed over time?
-How have different communities shaped their neighbourhoods and produced spaces with collective significance?
-And how might research-creation methods facilitate a public sharing of these memories, stories, and places?
-Working with oral history and place-based research-creation methods, La Ville Extraordinaire foregrounds the urban knowledge of four diverse groups of older Montrealers.
-The project will culminate in an exhibition at Mémoire des Montréalais.es, a new museum dedicated to living memory in a multicultural city."
+description: "Working with oral history and place-based research-creation methods, La Ville Extraordinaire foregrounds the urban knowledge of four diverse groups of older Montrealers.
+The project will culminate in an exhibition at the Centre des mémoires montréalaises, a new museum dedicated to living memory in a multicultural city."
 date: 2023-07-11 # YYYY-MM-DD, oldest appears first in tile-gallery
 ---